Frequently asked questions

 Yes!
 We accept online payments through Zelle.
-If you already use Zelle, please contact us for our payment information.
-If you don't use Zelle, Zelle is easy to use, secure and supported by most major banks; you can find information at https://www.zellepay.com.
+If you are unfamiliar with Zelle, Zelle is an easy to use, secure, online money transfer service supported by most major banks; you can find information at https://www.zellepay.com.

-When submitting payments through Zelle, please include your account number or address in the comments section, otherwise, we will not be able to link your payment to your account.
+Please contact us for our Zelle payment information when ready.
+When submitting payments through Zelle, include your account number or address in the comments section, otherwise, we will not be able to link your payment to your account.

 Do I need to do anything to maintain my security system or otherwise ensure optimal performance?

-Yes, although the equipment we use is designed to be highly reliable and often passes multiple certifications, there are still some things you need to do to ensure proper operation.
+Although the equipment we use is designed to be reliable and often passes multiple certifications, there are still some things you need to do to ensure proper operation.